It is used to treat migraine headaches.

 What do I need to tell my doctor BEFORE I take this drug?

-For all patients taking this drug: If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+If you have an allergy to ergotamine, caffeine, or any other part of this drug.
+If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.
-If you have high blood pressure.
-If you have any of these health problems: Kidney disease or liver disease.
-If you have ever had any of these health problems: Chest pain or pressure; diseased arteries going to the legs or arms; heart attack; heart disease; poor blood flow in the heart, brain, bowel, or kidney; stroke or transient ischemic attack (TIA); certain migraines like hemiplegic or basilar migraines; or an abnormal heartbeat like Wolff-Parkinson-White syndrome.
-If you have taken almotriptan, eletriptan, frovatriptan, rizatriptan, sumatriptan, or zolmitriptan in the last 24 hours.
-If you have taken ergotamine, methysergide, dihydroergotamine, or any drug like them in the last 24 hours.
-Children: If the patient is a child.
-Do not give this drug to a child.
+If you have any of these health problems: Blood vessel disease, heart disease, high blood pressure, kidney disease, liver disease, or a very bad infection.
+If you have taken almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, or zolmitriptan in the last 24 hours.
+If you are pregnant or may be pregnant.
+Do not take this drug if you are pregnant.
+If you are breast-feeding or plan to breast-feed.
 This is not a list of all drugs or health problems that interact with this drug.
 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take this drug?